 |1 Pair of Jeans (Levis 501 Or Comparable)||$40.2|

 |1 Summer Dress in a Chain Store (Zara, etc...)||$21.70|

 |1 Pair of Adidas Walking Shoes (Mid-Range)||$67.38||Average Rent Prices|

 How Does the Average Person Spend Their Money in Cebu?

 An average person in Cebu definitely spends the biggest amount of money on food – which is no wonder, considering that most world cities follow that pattern.

 The next biggest expense is definitely rent, though rent isn’t really that expensive in Cebu (it is, however, more expensive than what is considered the country’s average).

-Interestingly enough, Cebu is rare in the sense that utilities draw more money from the people than eating in restaurants, which is not common at all.
+Interestingly enough, Cebu is rare in the sense that utilities draw more money from the people than from eating in restaurants, which is not common at all.